vsajip/kscript/README.md

 In particular this wrapper around `kotlinc` adds
 * Compiled script caching (using md5 checksums)
-* Dependency declarations using gradle-style resource locators and automatic dependency resolution with maven
+* Dependency declarations using gradle-style resource locators and automatic dependency resolution with [jcabi-aether](https://github.com/jcabi/jcabi-aether)
 * More options to provide scripts including interpreter mode, reading from stdin, local files or URLs
 * Embedded configuration for Kotlin runtime options
 * Support library to ease the writing of Kotlin scriptlets